extension-js/extension.js/programs/create/README.md

 await extensionCreate('my-extension', {})

 // Create a React extension and install its dependencies
-// (dependency install is opt-in — users normally run their own
+// (dependency install is opt-in, since users normally run their own
 // `npm install` so output is what they expect) await extensionCreate('my-react-extension', {
   template: 'react',